GhoulofGSG9/Ghouls-Balance-Mod/README.md

         - Focus
             - Attacks consume 33% more energy.

+    - Gorge
+        - Gorge Tunnel
+            - Increased the Pres cost to 4 (from 3)
+            - Increased the build time to 20 seconds (from 10)
     - Lerk
         - Increased Pres Cost to 21 (from 18)
     - PvE